xtendui/xtendui/src/gatsby/markdown/components/animation/index.md

 })
 ```

-* **Prefers Reduced Motion**, **can set up instant gsap animation and instant interactivity, and increase automatic time** when the the user has activated "Prefers Reduced Motion", use this script:
+* **Prefers Reduced Motion**, **can set up instant gsap animation and instant interactivity, and increase automatic time** when the the user has activated "Prefers Reduced Motion", use this script.

 ```js
 /* animation */